Khanewal: Population

-According to the census of 1998, Punjabi is the most widely spoken first language of Khanewal, accounting for % of the population.
-Urdu was the native language of 7.8%, Saraiki – of 5.8% and Pashto – of 1.1%.
+According to the census of 2023, Punjabi is the most widely spoken first language of Khanewal, accounting for 54.4% of the population.
+Urdu was the native language of 37.3%, Saraiki of 7.4% and 0.9% others.

-Urdu is the language spoken and understood by all.
-The main tribes and clans include: Niazi, Seoul, Daduana, Kamboh, Matyana, Gujjar, Doltana, Sahu, Rajputs (Rana), Rajpoot Dhudhi, Awan, Sheikh, Jatt, Bucha, Nikyana Sial, Siyal, Arain, Bhati, Baloch, Khokhars Mayo Solgi (jutt) and toru.

 Education

 The education system in Khanewal is formulated along specific modern, religious, cultural, social, psychological, commerce and scientific injunctions.
 The current literacy rate of khanewal is 39.9%.
 The standard national system of education is mainly inspired from the British system.
 The system also aims to imbibe a secular outlook among the students with the awareness of the rich cultural heritage of Pakistan.
 Khanewal has a wide range of schools, colleges and universities that caters to diverse streams.

 The system is divided into five levels: primary (grades one through five); middle (grades six through eight); high (grades nine and ten, leading to the Secondary School Certificate); intermediate (grades eleven and twelve, leading to a Higher Secondary School Certificate); and university programs leading to graduate and advanced degrees.

 Khanewal, like majority of the cities in Pakistan has both public and private educational institutions from primary to university level.
 Most educational institutions are gender based from primary to university level.

 All academic education institutions are the responsibility of the provincial governments.
 The federal government mostly assists in curriculum development, accreditation and some financing of research.